Structural thermokinetic modelling: Metabolic synergies and fluctuations

-Synergies are of medical importance, to anticipate drug interactions and patient-specific side effects, to develop efficient combination therapies, and to fight the emergence of bacterial resistance \cite{chck:07}.
-A well-studied example of synergies is epistasis, the synergistic effects of gene knockouts on the viability of cells.
-Epistasis is an important factor shaping genetic variability in populations and genetic changes in evolution.
-As shown by experiments and FBA simulations, it can indicate functional associations between proteins and in particular the involvement of enzymes in metabolic pathways \cite{sdck:05}.
+Synergy effects between enzymes can be important in medical applications, e.g.~to model drug interactions or patient-specific side effects, to plan combination therapies, and to avoid the emergence of bacterial resistance \cite{chck:07}.
+Epistasis, an important concept in genetics, denotes the synergistic effects of gene knockouts on cell viability.
+Epistasis can shape genetic variability in populations and the evolvability of genetic features. \coout{REF evolvability?} Moreover, as shown by FBA simulations and experiments, epistatic interactions can indicate functional associations between proteins, for example the cooperation or alternative usage of enzymes in metabolic pathways \cite{sdck:05}.
+Importantly, while synergies are described here for enzyme perturbations, they can also be computed and used for any other parameter perturbations, including synergistic effects between concentrations in the growth medium.

-\myparagraph{Epistasis} Epistatis describes the synergy effects of gene deletions on the Darwinian fitness.
-Such synergisms play an important role in population genetics because they can influence the evolution of genomes: in buffering epistasis between two genes (double-deletion phenotype is less severe than expected), the loss of one gene will lower the selection pressure on the other, so the genes will tend to be either both present or both absent in genomes, leading to phylogenetic correlation \cite{pmte:99}.
-In aggravating epistatic synergies (double-deletion phenotype is more severe than expected), the loss of one gene will increase the selection pressure on the other, leading to phylogenetic anti-correlation.
+\myparagraph{Epistasis} Epistatis describes synergy effects of gene deletions on Darwinian fitness.
+In buffering epistasis between two genes (double-deletion phenotype is less severe than expected), the loss of one gene lowers the selection pressure on the other one: in evolution, such genes will tend to co-occur in genomes, a phenomenon called phylogenetic correlation \cite{pmte:99}.
+In th eopposite case, called aggravating epistatis, the double-deletion phenotype is more severe than expected: the loss of one gene increases the selection pressure on the other one, leading to phylogenetic anti-correlation.
 In \cite{sdck:05}, epistatic synergies in the yeast \emph{S.~cerevisiae} were computed by FBA.
-The maximal possible biomass production rate was used as a quantitative output function and enzyme deletions were simulated by setting the corresponding reaction rates to zero.
-The epistasis pattern turned out to be modular, corresponding to a functional classification of genes into metabolic pathways: the epistatic synergies across such enzyme groups showed consistent signs and were therefore called ``monochromatic'' \cite{sdck:05}.
+The maximal biomass production rate was used as a quantitative output function and enzyme deletions were simulated by setting the corresponding reaction rates to zero.
+The predicted epistasis pattern showed a modular structure \cite{sdck:05}. \coout{WEG? genes could be grouped reflecting the involvement of genes in metabolic pathways: epistatic synergies across such enzyme groups showed consistent signs and were called ``monochromatic'' .}